-Some use corn gluten as weed control, and this can be effective during a dry period.
-It stops weed seed germination.
-However, if you get rain within a week after the gluten is applied, the weed seedling recovers and forms roots.
-Then, the nitrogen in the corn gluten will feed your weed growth.
+Some use corn gluten meal as weed control, and this can be effective during a dry period.
+It doesn't kill existing weeds, but it stops weed seeds from germinating.
+However, if you get rain within a week after the gluten is applied, the nitrogen in the corn gluten will actually feed your existing weeds.

 Overseeding Your Lawn